troglobit/inadyn/README.md

 `ddns-path`!
 The given hostname is appended to the `ddns-path` used for updates, unless you use `append-myip` in which case your IP address will be appended instead.
-When using `append-myip` you probably need to encode your DNS hostname in the `ddns-path` instead &mdash; as is done in the last example above.
+When using `append-myip` you probably need to encode your DNS hostname in the `ddns-path` instead, as is done in the last example above.

 Build & Install